CHAPTER 5: Rethinking Early Childhood Education

 Child Care Subsidies Benefit Parents and Children

 Public investment matters.
-Jurisdictions, provinces and territories that offer expanded access to low cost child care have been a boon for families.
+Jurisdictions, provinces, and territories that offer expanded access to low cost child care have been a boon for families.
 Quebec now boasts the highest female labour participation rate among rich countries.
 In Alberta, additional funding has been received by 122 out of 831 child care centres for kids 5 and under.
 This has helped reduce the daily fee for parents, enhanced services to include infants and children with special needs, and improved educator training and compensation.
 By removing barriers to low-income families qualifying for child care subsidies in Prince Edward Island, the government has opened up opportunities for temporary or contract workers.

 When it Comes to ECE, Quality and Hours Count

 Availability and cost are important drivers for parents, but for kids it’s what happens inside the program that counts most.
 Studies have shown that good quality early childhood education has a significant impact on a child’s development, especially starting around age 2.
-Researchers at the Ontario Institute for Studies in Education (OISE) discovered that four and five year olds who attended full-day programs scored higher on self-regulation, reading, writing, and numeracy knowledge than those who attended for just a half-day.
+Researchers at the Ontario Institute for Studies in Education (OISE) discovered that 4 and 5 year olds who attended full-day programs scored higher on self-regulation, reading, writing, and numeracy knowledge than those who attended for just a half-day.
 They were also more likely to meet provincial academic expectations in Grade 3.
 So, how long do kids need to spend in child care to reap the benefits?
 International evidence shows that positive outcomes are most pronounced when children attend preschool for at least 20 hours/week, for two years or more.

 Attracting and Retaining Good Educators is a Public Policy Challenge

 More parents need child care due to increasing demands in the workforce, but licensed child care centres can’t keep up.
 There is a critical shortage of qualified early childhood educators and turnover is high.
 This impacts children’s learning.
 Part of the challenge around staffing is due to wages and working conditions.
-There are disparities between educators working in public schools (such as full day kindergarten) and those who work in centre-based settings.
+There are disparities between educators working in public schools (such as full-day kindergarten) and those who work in centre-based settings.
 Another problem?
 The lack of respect for a role that shapes children’s foundational skills for the rest of their lives.

 The Case for Universal Early Childhood Education